PRD Planning Pipeline

 • Stories that should depend on each other but don't

-Check Checkpoint Placement
+Check Quality-Checkpoint Placement

 • End of a meaningful feature set